juji-io/datalevin/README.md

   [EDN](https://en.wikipedia.org/wiki/Extensible_Data_Notation) blobs, and are de/serialized with [nippy](https://github.com/ptaoussanis/nippy).

-* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute;
+* Has a value leading index (VEA) for datoms with `:db.type/ref` type attribute;
-  The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`.
-These are the same as Datomic® Cloud.
+  The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`, similar to Datomic® Cloud.
+Does not have AEV index, in order to save storage and improve write speed.

 * Attributes are stored in indices as integer ids, thus attributes in index access are returned in attribute creation order, not in lexicographic order